 What is an advisory board?

-The advisory board is a group of individuals in a company who offer strategic opinions on specific aspects of a company’s processes.
-They have no fiduciary duties or legal responsibility for the organization’s operations, but their advisory services are important to help an organization handle its legal, financial, or managerial responsibilities.
+The advisory board is a group of individuals who offer strategic opinions on specific aspects of a company’s processes.
+The role of the advisory board varies between organizations, as they have no fiduciary duties or legal responsibility for the organization’s operations.
+However, their advisory services are important to help an organization handle its legal, financial, or managerial responsibilities.

 Do all businesses need an advisory board?